1. Network connectivity in ADHD¶

 - Left putamen

-Further, reduced global efficiency was found in adults with ADHD compared with nonaffected individuals, which may result from a lower density of rich-club connections in ADHD.
+Further, adults with ADHD were found to have reduced global efficacy compared to non-affected individuals, which may result from a lower density of rich-club connections in ADHD.

-Another study found deviant asymmetry patterns in connectivity measures of rich-club connectivity in ADHD sufferers, e.g., more feeder connections.
-Further, reduced right asymmetry was found in connectivity measurements of local connections to multiple peripheral brain regions.
+Another study found deviating asymmetry patterns in connectivity measurements of rich-club connectivity in people with ADHD, e.g. more feeder connections.
+Furthermore, a reduced right asymmetry was found in connectivity measurements of local connections to several peripheral brain regions.
 Furthermore, abnormal regional asymmetry scores correlated with ADHD symptoms.

-Another study observed that organization of brain networks around hubs was associated with reduced cognitive impairment under stress.
-Further, it was found that the same neurophysiological features of brain connectivity could be associated with quite different problems under stress.
-No 1:1 association was found between brain network patterns and specific symptoms.
-Children whose brain networks were not organized around hubs showed a wide variance in symptoms in response to stress.
+Another study observed that an organization of brain networks around hubs was associated with reduced cognitive impairment under stress.
+It also showed that the same neurophysiological characteristics of brain connectivity under stress could be associated with quite different problems.
+There was no 1:1 correlation between brain network patterns and certain symptoms.
+Children whose brain networks were not organized around hubs showed a wide variance of symptoms in response to stress.

-One study described changes in nodal efficiency (“node efficiency”) in children with ADHD:
+One study described changes in node efficiency in children with ADHD:

 - Increase in the visual attention network